-1 Overall growth at the mean does not align with growth at the median.
-Means are provided here because they allow for consistent comparisons of the contributions across the components of population change.
+Overall growth at the mean does not align with growth at the median.
+Means are provided here because they allow for consistent comparings of the constitutions across the components of occupation change.

 Sense Partners compared to Statistics New Zealand Forecasts